wtertinek/Linq2Acad/.github/CONTRIBUTING.md

 # Contributing to Linq2Acad

-*This guidlines are derived from the [Angular contributing guidlines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md)*
+*These guidlines are derived from the [Angular contributing guidlines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md)*

 We would love for you to contribute to Linq2Acad and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: